 Patients report common triggers that can bring on or increase their symptoms include:

-1, 2 The symptoms list and Venn diagram is shared courtesy of Professor James Malone-Lee, Emeritus Professor of Nephrology, University College London, United Kingdom.
-In addition to his involvement in chronic UTI research, Professor Malone-Lee heads a private clinic specialising in treating chronic bladder pain, chronic pelvic pain, recurrent urinary infection, voiding problems and overactive bladder symptoms.
-He has specialised in this field of medicine for over three decades.
+1, 2 The symptoms list and Venn diagram is shared courtesy of the late Professor James Malone-Lee, Emeritus Professor of Nephrology, University College London, United Kingdom.
+In addition to his involvement in chronic UTI research, Professor Malone-Lee headed a private clinic specialising in treating chronic bladder pain, chronic pelvic pain, recurrent urinary infection, voiding problems and overactive bladder symptoms.
+He specialised in this field of medicine for over three decades.
 The need for chronic UTI diagnosis and treatment is sadly in demand, and increasing.
-The London clinic is considered the world-leader in chronic UTI diagnosis and treatment, with patients from all over the world visiting the clinic.
+Now managed by his son, Dr Matthew Malone-Lee, the London clinic has been considered the world-leader in chronic UTI diagnosis and treatment, with patients from all over the world visiting the clinic.
 You can find contact details for the clinic here.
+You can also look up Professor Malone-Lee’s 2019 book ‘Cystitis Unmasked’.